×

 • Kurdish is spoken as a national language in: Azerbaijan, Georgia, Iran, Iraq, Syria, Turkey.

 You will also get to know the continents where English and Kurdish speaking countries lie.
-Based on the number of people that speak these languages, the position of English language is 3 and position of Kurdish language is not available.
+Based on the number of people that speak these languages, the position of English language is 3 and position of Kurdish language is 14.
 Find all the information about these languages on English and Kurdish.

 English and Kurdish Language History